-Peter Siver, Charles & Sarah P. Becker '27 Professor of Botany, Director of Environmental Studies Program
+Peter Siver, Charles and Sarah P. Becker '27 Professor of Botany, Director of the Environmental Studies Program

-Charles & Sarah P. Becker '27 Professor of Botany
+Charles and Sarah P. Becker '27 Professor of Botany

 Joined Connecticut College: 1990

 B.A., SUNY Binghamton; M.S., University of New Hampshire; Ph.D.
 University of Connecticut, Storrs

 A noted expert in limnology, the study of lakes, Professor Siver is the director of the Environmental Studies Program.

 Siver's research helps to disprove the hypothesis that acid rain always causes lakes to become more acidic.
 Focusing mainly on Connecticut lakes, Siver demonstrates that Southern New England lakes have not become more acidic as a result of acid deposition.